hipstersmoothie/sketchmine/packages/sketch-color-replacer/README.md

 # @sketchmine/sketch-color-replacer

-The sketch-color-replacer is a CLI tool to replace a set of legacy colors with new colors.
+The sketch-color-replacer is a CLI tool for replacing a set of legacy colors with new colors.
 We had the need @Dynatrace to replace over 80 colors, over multiple files with the new brand colors.

 - [@sketchmine/sketch-color-replacer](#sketchminesketch-color-replacer)